tombudz5/Programowanie-strukturalne-2023-Zadania-Dodatkowe/readme.md

-# Repository for structural programming additional tasks by Jastrzebski.
+# Repository for structural programming additional tasks by Jastrzebski..